Getting Started in Genealogy

 Filed under Articles, General Tips, Getting Started in Genealogy, Introduction to Genealogy

 The Internet Archives is front-page news for all beginning genealogists and family historians.
 Internet Archives is taking a lesson from the lost library of Alexandria.
 Alleged to be the greatest repository of knowledge in the known world, the Great Library housed books written by the most renowned scholars and philosophers: but all that was lost when it burned to the ground.
-In collaboration with the Smithsonian and the Library of Congress, The Internet Archives is actively working to digitize and Continue reading “A Well-Kept Secret: The Internet Archives is an Amazing Resource for Genealogists” »
+In collaboration with the Smithsonian and the Library of Congress, The Internet Archives is actively working to digitize and preserve written records for coming generations.
+This is great news for genealogists.

 Genealogy or Family History?